-Students are responsible for clocking in and out daily, using the (timeclock software).
+Students are responsible for clocking in and out daily, using your student ID and clocking in via Discovery Pro (timeclock software).
 Daily, make sure that an Instructor reviews all your practical operations so he or she can record them on your Applied Effort card (Student Timecard).
 For you to complete your state's legal requirements, your instructor must be able to keep an accurate record of your Technical Instruction Hours and Practical Training daily.